SoarCheats/CheatTemplate/README.md

 and if you want change the title thang to your discord if you dont credit me your a bitch

+btw the injection dosent work
+fix it yourself thats a challenge ;)

 # some other shit you should know ;)

 I SWEAR ON MY FUCKING LIFE IF YOU SELL THIS I WILL BUTT FUCK YOU IF YOU DIDNT CREDIT ME BRUH